tari-project/tari/SECURITY.md

 * Affected software versions; and
 * If known, mitigations for the issue.

 The more detail you provide, the easier it will be for us to triage and fix the issue.
-Tari follows a **60 day disclosure timeline** as described in this policy.
+Taiji follows a **60 day disclosure timeline** as described in this policy.

 #### Yat Issues